Rak-sk/Extractor/README.md

 * chech modifier.inl for complex Modifiers

 # Goal
-The main object of Extractor library is to help you find and extract specific variavles from a text using as many templates and metaprogramming as possible to make your release version faster.
+The main object of Extractor library is to help you find and extract specific variables from a text using as many templates and metaprogramming as possible to make your release version faster.
 However it also contains bindings to runtime.